nasa-fornax/fornax-documentation/documentation/markdown_and_code_dev.md

 A Jupyter Notebook is a feature-rich application supporting data exploration and code development.
 The notebook documents may be in either `.ipynb` or `.md` (Markdown) format.
-The Fornax Tutorial Notebooks are in `.md` format ([MyST](https://mystmd.org/) Markdown flavor) following the standard practice of the Scientific Python ecosystem.
+The Fornax Tutorial Notebooks are in `.md` format (specifically in [MyST](https://mystmd.org/) Markdown flavor) following the standard practice of the Scientific Python ecosystem.
 While many astronomers are familiar with the `.ipynb` format, we chose Markdown for its superior readability, ease of version control through diffing, simpler testing workflows, and smooth rendering to HTML.
 To read more about the differences between `.md` and `.ipynb`, see the [MyST Markdown documentation](https://mystmd.org/guide/md-vs-ipynb).